PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 - **Alternative to:** Datadog, Dynatrace
 - [Grafana on Github](https://github.com/grafana/grafana)

-[Grafana](https://grafana.com/products/cloud/) is an open-source data observability.
+[Grafana](https://grafana.com/products/cloud/) is an open-source data observability platform.
 It focuses on interactive visualization, providing a wide variety of charts, graphs and alerts that can be connected to a wide range of online data sources.
 As a result, it’s a powerful system for monitoring and analyzing data in real-time.

 #### Who is Grafana for?
 Grafana is an ideal choice for engineering, dev ops or data scientists in businesses or teams of any size, including enterprise, who need to observe and monitor data.